 [To be filled-in by the PhD Scholar]

 Name of the Scholar: Register No. :

 Department: Date of joining:

 Date of Synopsis submission:

 Name of Research Guide(s):

 Title of PhD Thesis:

-Signature of the Scholar, with 1 Date:
+Signature of the Sahalan with l Data

-[1 Recommendation by Research Guide]
+Signature of the Scholar, with I Date: Recommendation by Research Guide]

-I/We authorize the above schola Name(s) of Guide(s) r to submit the Ph.D.
-Thesis.
-Signature Date
+I/We authorize the above schola •

+Name(s) of Guide(s) Signature Date

+[Forwarding by DRPC]

 The Ph.D.
+Thesis is being forwar - 0,

-Thesis is being forwar [Forwarding by DRPC] rded to Dean(A).
+The Th.D.
+Thesis is being forwar ueu to Deun(A).

-Secretary-DRPC Date (Date Chairman-DRPC
+Secretary-DRPC Date Chairman-DRPC

-The Rec [Verification of Records] cords were verified and found to be in order r.
+[Verification of Records]

-The Rec solus were verifica and round to be in orde
+The Rec ords were verified and found to be in order.

 Supdt.
 (Academic Section) Asst.
 Registrar (Academic) DR (Academic)

 [Approval]

-The PhD Thesis has been receive ed and accepted / not-accepted for evalue ation.
+The PhD Thesis has been receive ed and accepted / not-accepted for evaluat ion.

+Dean (Academic)

+Note: The following documents must be e enclosed:

-- Three printed copies and one soft-copy (CD) of the thesis No Dues Certificate Details on the Research Publications in the prescribed format with Reprints/Acceptance letter from the Journal editor
+- 1. Three printed copies and one soft-copy (CD) of the thesis - 2.
+No Dues Certificate - 3.
+Details on the Research Publications in the prescribed format with Reprints/Acceptance letter from the Journal editor